 Home - VFS

-18th Financial Stability Council session
+19th Financial Stability Council session

-The Financial Stability Council convened on 17 May 2022 in the Croatian National Bank for its 18th session, chaired by the CNB Governor Boris Vujčić and attended by the Croatian Financial Services Supervisory Agency Board Member Tomislav Ridzak, the Director of the Croatian Deposit Insurance Agency Marija Hrebac and their associates.
+The Financial Stability Council met today, on 21 November 2022, for its 19th session, chaired by the CNB Governor Boris Vujčić and attended by the Finance Minister Marko Primorac, the Croatian Financial Services Supervisory Agency Board Member Tomislav Ridzak, the Director of the Croatian Deposit Insurance Agency Marija Hrebac and their associates.